 Finally, at 5:50pm, ten minutes before he was charged again, he climbed in the car and adjusted the seat and reversed out of the space where his Fiesta had spent the past fortnight.
 He drove down the rows of cars and turned left and handed his ticket to the man in the glass booth who took it and wished him a good day with a look of apparently genuine happiness.
 And then he joined the motorway and began the long journey home.

 He made it as far as Ashby Magna before tears prickled his eyes, and he flicked on his hazard lights and pulled off left onto the hard shoulder because he could no longer see the road.
 Nauseous, dizzy, he stumbled out of the car and stood weeping as the rhythmic orange light cascaded over him, wondering at how his life could have become so little, and have even that could have been taken away.

 He wept for a long time, and finally, when the convulsions had subsided and his face was wet with tears, he walked round to the driver’s side door and removed the coffee cup from its place and stared at it for just a moment, and then hurled it as far as he could into the void beyond the light of his hazards.
 He sniffed, wiped away his tears with his sleeve, and climbed back into the driver’s seat to continue his journey into the night.

 ABOUT THE AUTHOR

-Tom Carlisle is pursuing the Creative Writing MA at Bath Spa University in England, and is working on a novel: a folk-horror story set in a remote Ukrainian fishing village.
+Tom Carlisle is pursuing the Creative Writing MA at Bath Spa University in the United Kingdom, and is working on a novel: a folk-horror story set in a remote Ukrainian fishing village.